software-mansion/react-native-reanimated/README.md

 debug(messageString, valueNode)
 ```

-When the node is evaluated it prints to the console (using `console.log` or other means on native) a string that contains the `messageString` concatenated with the value of `valueNode`.
+When the node is evaluated it prints a string that contains the `messageString` concatenated with the value of `valueNode`.
 Then returns the value of `valueNode`.
+Logs are printed in JS debugger if it's attached, in console if Expo client is being used or in native console otherwise.
+Logs are visible only in `DEV` mode and has no effect on production build.
 Note that `messageString` should be a normal string not an animated node.

 ---
 ### `startClock`